• E-mail: admin@9ielts.com

 Recent Posts

-Write a letter to the director of the Museum
+Write a letter to the shop complaining

 Disclaimer

 The information on this site is for informational purposes only.
 IELTS is a registered trademark of the University of Cambridge ESOL, the British Council, and IDP Education Australia.
-This site and its owner are not affiliated, approved or endorsed by University of Cambridge ESOL, the British Council, or IDP Education Australia.
+This site and its owners are not affiliated, approved or endorsed by University of Cambridge ESOL, the British Council, or IDP Education Australia.

 • About Us